At least nine states now plan to ban sales of new gas-powered cars after 2035, and several others are thinking about joining them.

 Like New Mexico, Maine is considering targets for EVs and PHEVs through 2032, but a 2035 ban isn't in the cards at this time.
 The Maine Department of Environmental Protection held a public hearing about Advanced Clean Cars II regulation on Aug.
 17.

 As an increasing number of states come out with plans to ban new gas-powered cars, automakers could feel pressure to accelerate their production of electric cars.

-In 2022, 5.8% of new vehicle sales were electric vehicles, a major increase from 3.2% the year before.
+In 2023, about 7% of new vehicle sales are electric, a major increase from about 3% in 2021.
 The transition to electric cars is already underway, and the 2035 bans show how quickly it could speed up.

 Keep in mind

 Ultimately, it's unclear how restrictive these bans will end up being, given that major automakers are ramping up production of electric vehicles with the intention of phasing out gas-powered models.

 - For example, General Motors expects to have completed a full transition to electric vehicle sales by 2035.
 Some smaller automakers have announced even more ambitious timeframes.

 - European Union lawmakers have approved a full ban on new gas-powered cars beginning in 2035, so it's hard to imagine that many gas-powered cars from European automakers will still be on the market in the U.S. by that time.